• Skip to primary navigation

 Substitutions

-Want to substitute an ingredient in Pigs in a Blanket?
+Want to substitute an ingredient in Little Smokies Pigs in a Blanket?
 Here's how:

 • Lit'l Smokies - use a different small sausage in place of the Lit'l Smokies.